JMGaljaard/fltk-testbed/README.md

 This project is tested with Ubuntu 20.04, Arch Linux, MacOS, with Python {3.7, 3.8, 3.9}.
 Python 3.9 is recommended.

+For an example to use Freddie for Resource Heterogeneous deployment, see also https://github.com/bacox/fltk.

+## Future work
+ - [ ] Extend Kubeflow to implement Resource Heterogeneous Deployment.
+ - [ ] Extend to Feature non-IIDness.

 ## Global idea
 Pytorch Distributed works based on a `world_size` and `rank`s.
 The ranks should be between `0` and `world_size-1`.